UCLALibrary/docker-cantaloupe/README.md

       -e "CANTALOUPE_ENDPOINT_ADMIN_ENABLED=true" \
       --name melon -v testimages:/imageroot cantaloupe

-### Deployment to AWS

-Currently we are deploying this container to AWS Fargate for testing purposes.
-The configuration and setup are being done using Terraform.
-The configuration files can be found in the [mitlib-terraform](https://github.com/MITLibraries/mitlib-terraform) GitHub Repository.
-JPEG2000 images are being stored and called from an S3 bucket for processing.
-These files are being uploaded manually to the S3 bucket for now.

 ### Todo/Explore

  Updating to ImageMagick 7.
 There is a commented out setup in the Dockerfile if we need to compile from source.
 Hopefully by the time ImageMagick 6 is no longer supported by Cantaloupe there will be an official Debian package we can use.